terotests/channelClient/README.md

     }

 } else {
-    var cmdIn  = this._transformCmdToNs(cmd, this._ns);
+    // local command, no frame to add commands. var cmdIn  = this._transformCmdToNs(cmd, this._ns);
     // the local command is run immediately and if it passes then we add it to the frame if( this._data.execCmd(cmdIn)  ) {